What can I expect if I get a tubal ligation?

 How will I feel after sterilization?

 Most symptoms only last a short time.
-But call your doctor immediately if you:
+But call your doctor right away if you have:

 How long will it take me to recover after my sterilization?

-Your recovery depends on your general health, lifestyle, and how your body reacts to surgical procedures.
+Your recovery depends on your general health and how your body reacts to surgical procedures.

-You can usually recover from sterilization within a couple of days.
-But it’s a good idea to take it easy until you feel better, and you should avoid lifting anything heavy for a week.
+You can usually recover from sterilization within a couple of days, but it’s a good idea to take it easy until you feel better.
+Avoid lifting anything heavier than 12 pounds for a week after the surgery if you can.

 How soon can I have sex after sterilization?

 Talk with your doctor about when it's safe to start having sex again.
-Sterilization starts preventing pregnancy right away, but you should wait until you feel ready after healing from the procedure to have sex.
+Sterilization starts preventing pregnancy right away, but wait until you feel healed and ready to have sex.